Six Critical Questions You Need To Ask Your Bariatric Surgeon

 2. Is Roller Weight Loss a Bariatric Surgery Center of Excellence® (BSCOE) designee?
 Physicians’ Specialty Hospital and Roller Weight Loss are also a Bariatric Surgery Center of Excellence (BSCOE).
 However, most insurance companies and the ASMBS ONLY recognize centers that are MBSAQIP accredited.
 This simply means that more patients have the option of weight loss surgery at Physicians’ Specialty Hospital because many insurance plans provide better coverage for bariatric surgery at a MBSAQIP accredited facility.
 So, yes.
 We are a BSCOE, but unfortunately, that does not mean much anymore.

 3. How many weight loss procedures have you performed?
 Experience matters, and it’s critical that your surgeon has the confidence that only an extensive number of surgical cases can provide.
 Your surgeon’s expertise can give you the comfort and confidence that you need.
 Dr. Roller has performed more than 4,000 weight loss procedures, from the Roux-en-Y gastric bypass, the sleeve gastrectomy and the lap gastric banding procedure, all yielding great results.
 Dr. Kwon has performed more than 1,500 weight loss procedures.
-Dr. Roller, Dr. Kwon, and Dr. Mourot perform weight loss procedures laparoscopically, which can result in less pain, faster recovery, fewer complications and a quicker return to your busy schedule.
+Dr. Roller, Dr. Kwon, Dr. Mourot, and Dr. Jaime Dutton perform weight loss procedures laparoscopically, which can result in less pain, faster recovery, fewer complications and a quicker return to your busy schedule.
 For more information on the laparoscopic approach and weight loss procedures performed by our physicians, click here.